Travelling with purpose on a cruise to the Dominican Republic,

 Reforestation activities included planting seedlings in the nursery and planting trees in the countryside.
 Reforestation improves soil quality, localized air and water quality and improves biodiversity.

-There is also opportunity to teach English in schools or help in music, sports and art camps when school is not in session.
+There was also opportunity to teach English in schools or help in music, sports and art camps when school is not in session.

 The work at all the activities I participated in was happy work.
 I learned something.
 The people were warm and welcoming, full of love and joy.
 Although informing and guiding us reduced the output rate of the regular workers, the extra hands we brought increased total production overall.